Broadchurch is back – for one final series on ITV.

 Based on a year of research with organisations who work with victims of sexual assault, the series is once more written by Chris Chibnall, who has gone on to replace Steven Moffat as the head writer for BBC1's Doctor Who.

 David Tennant and Olivia Colman return as DI Alex Hardy and DS Ellie Miller, while Jodie Whittaker and Andrew Buchan are back as Beth and Mark Latimer.
 Arthur Darvill also returns as local vicar Paul Coates, Carolyn Pickles as newspaper editor Maggie Radcliffe and Adam Wilson as Ellie's son Tom.
-Here are introductions to some of the actors who will be appearing.
+Here are introductions to all of the actors who will be appearing.

 David Tennant and Olivia Colman – DI Alec Hardy and DS Ellie Miller